Monkey Business 1972–1997: Overview

-The album features Wetton and Palmer-James on most of the instrumentation, with Palmer-James playing guitar and some vocals (as he did with Supertramp) also on programming, and Wetton on bass, guitar keyboards and most vocals.
-A lot of musical contributors from various stages in Wetton's musical career, including former King Crimson bandmate, Bill Bruford (drums), fellow Jack-Knife members John Hutcheson (Hammond organ) and Curt Cress (drums).
-The live tracks feature various members of John Wetton's live band including Thomas Radl (drums), Ramon Vega (guitar) and Bob Dalton (cymbals) and John Beck (keyboards), Dalton and Beck are also members of Prog pop band It Bites.
-Due to the nature of the album being a compilation, it was recorded in various locations including studio's in Munich in Germany (where Palmer-James lived) also London, Sussex and Befordshire.
+The album features Wetton and Palmer-James on most of the instrumentation, with Palmer-James playing guitar and providing some vocals (as he did with Supertramp), as well as programming, and Wetton on bass, guitar, keyboards, and most vocals.
+Many contributors from various stages of Wetton's musical career, including former King Crimson bandmate Bill Bruford (drums), fellow Jack-Knife members John Hutcheson (Hammond organ) and Curt Cress (drums).
+The live tracks feature various members of John Wetton's live band including Thomas Radl (drums), Ramon Vega (guitar), Bob Dalton (cymbals), and John Beck (keyboards).
+Dalton and Beck are also members of Prog pop band It Bites.
+Due to the nature of the album being a compilation, it was recorded in various locations including studios in Munich in Germany (where Palmer-James lived) also London, Sussex and Bedfordshire.